dionno/apidocs/source/includes/_expenses.md

 # Expenses

-Describes the expenses on the company operation, including the amount, taxes, suppliers and other people associated with the expense.
+Describes the expenses on the organization operation, including the amount, taxes, suppliers and other people associated with the expense.

+Using the API you can do the following with expense data.

 | Attribute           | Type     | Description                                                                                             |
 |---------------------|----------|---------------------------------------------------------------------------------------------------------|